krhancoc/progbg/README.md

 Quick Start
 -----------
-Firsty let's define the following terms:
+Let's define the following terms:

-1. **Execution** are composed of backends and a benchmark.
+1. **Executions** are composed of backends and a benchmark.
 They form the **running** component of progbg
 2. **Backend**: The system underlying system you may be trying to test.
 This is setup prior to running a benchmark.
 Benchmarks can be composed using path style syntax (See below for an example).
 3. **Benchmark**: An application that runs on a backend and produces data output, using a given parser.